 Guy has a very broad experience in research and development related to the field of steam cracking, among many other (petro)-chemical processes.
 He received his chemical engineering degree from Ghent University, where he also obtained his PhD.
-After working in research/academic positions in the United States and The Netherlands, he returned to Ghent, to direct the Laboratory for Chemical Technology of Ghent University, position that he still currently holds.
+After working in research/academic positions in the United States and The Netherlands, he returned to Ghent, to direct the Laboratory for Chemical Technology of Ghent University, a position that he still holds.

-Senior R&D Consultant
+Senior R&D Manager

 David J. Brown